The Price (Angel)

-"The Price" is episode 19 of season 3 in the television show Angel, originally broadcast on the WB network.
+"The Price" is the 19th episode of the third season of the American television series Angel, originally broadcast on the WB network.
 In this episode, the Hyperion Hotel is infested with silicone slug-like parasites that dry up their human hosts.
 When Fred becomes infected, Gunn turns to the angry and reclusive Wesley for help.
 Angel is stunned when his lost infant son reappears, now an adolescent boy calling himself the Destroyer.

 Plot

 As Angel tries to deal with the loss of his son while cleaning up the earthquake damage upstairs, a potential Angel Investigations client is infected by a transparent slug-like parasite in the hotel lobby.
 He goes to the juice bar across the street, where he chugs glass after glass of juice, saying, "We are thirsty."
 When Lorne informs him of the disturbance at the juice bar, Angel brings the infected man back to the hotel, where he collapses into a pile of human dust.
 When a slug-creature exits from the dust, the gang realizes the man was actually a parasitic host.
 The hotel is locked up tight and Angel sends everyone out with weapons to hunt for the slug.
 As they search, they realize that the hotel is teeming with the parasites, which suck their human hosts dry.
 Angel suspects that the infestation is a result of "thaumogenesis", a price for the dark magics that Angel conjured to try to find his son.

 Meanwhile, at Wolfram & Hart, Lilah and Gavin once again quarrel with each other over their handling of Angel.
 Lilah and Gavin receive a top-secret e-mail about the consequences of Angel's dark magic at the hotel, which Lilah may also have to deal with since she was involved in the spell.
 She plans to rid the hotel of the slugs, until Gavin relays the message that Linwood wants Angel and the others to die for the torment he was put through.